rajgoel/course-scientific-programming/01-lab/slides.md

 Grading will be based to 100% on project work.

 > [!IMPORTANT]
-> Your project work will only be graded if you have successfully completed **at least 50% of the e-Assignments**.
+> Your project work will only be graded if you have successfully completed **at least 50% of the e-Assignments** before the project deadline.

 ---